 Even if parents are able to find a trustworthy domestic worker or baby sitter, other problems remain.
 Parents may not be able to spend enough time with their children due to work, which may result in children feeling neglected.
 When parents come home, the neglected children seek attention.
 But the parents are tired and they want to take rest.
 So they react by becoming angry and scolding their children.
 The stress and everything bottle up and finally results in separation or even worse, divorce.

-Children are the future of a nation.
+Children are future of nation.
 Proper mental and emotional growth of children requires passing enough time with both parents.
-Women have a voice, so they became empowered, and they are becoming empowered.
-What about the children?
+Women have voice, so they became empowered, and they are becoming empowered.
+What about children?
 Who will voice for them?
-We vote against child labor, but we are the cause of poverty that leads children and their families to child labor.
+We vote against child labor, but we are the cause of poverty that lead children and their families to child labor.

-We create a reality that is impossible for poor families to deal without putting their kids to work, and then we say stop child labor.
+We create a reality that is impossible for poor families to deal without putting their kids to work; and then we say stop child labor.
 Nothing could be achieved overnight.
 So, we should always make some backup plans for the transition period, when people slowly adapts to changes.
-But policymakers, decision makers, and international NGOs, and thousands of Ph.D. holders don’t seem to have any headaches.
+But policy makers, decision makers, and international NGOs, and thousands of PHD holders don’t seem to have any headache.
 Why should they?
 They are earning well.
 And we are paying the price!